sergey-rybalkin/StyleCopPlus/README.md

 [![NuGet Version](https://img.shields.io/nuget/v/StyleCopPlus)](https://www.nuget.org/packages/StyleCopPlus)

-This project is an implementation of StyleCop+ rules using the .NET Compiler Platform (Roslyn) as well as some additional refactorings and analyzers.
+This project is an implementation of StyleCop+ rules using the .NET Compiler Platform (Roslyn) as well as some additional opinionated refactorings and analyzers.
 Original project is available on [CodePlex](https://stylecopplus.codeplex.com/).

 ## Installation